katasec/gofnapp/readme.md

 ## host.json

-The [host.json](https://github.com/katasec/gofnapp/blob/main/host.json) file in the root tells the Azure Function runtime how to kick off the app:
+The [host.json](https://github.com/katasec/gofnapp/blob/main/host.json) file in the root tells the Azure Function runtime the name and path to the binary to run:

 ```json
   "customHandler": {